 - Add a sprinkle of fresh herbs like rosemary or thyme over the cheese before wrapping it in pastry.

-- Drizzle honey over the brie either before or after baking.
+- Drizzle honey over the brie either before or after baking for a sweet and salty flavor combination.

 How to Make Baked Brie

-- Assemble: Set the brie in the center of the puff pastry, then cover the top of the cheese with the cranberry sauce.
-Wrap the pastry around the cheese, pressing the corners together at the top to seal.
+- Assemble: Set the brie in the center of the puff pastry, and cover the top of the cheese with the cranberry sauce.
+Wrap the pastry around the cheese, pressing the corners together tightly at the top to create a seal.

-- Brush with egg wash: Move the wrapped brie to the prepared sheet pan, then whisk together the egg and a splash of water in a small bowl.
-Use a pastry brush to apply the egg wash to the puff pastry.
+- Brush with egg wash: Carefully transfer the wrapped brie to the prepared sheet pan.
+Then, whisk together the egg and a splash of water in a small bowl.
+Use a pastry brush to apply the egg wash to the puff pastry, coating it completely.

 How to Store Leftover Baked Brie

 Any leftover baked brie should be stored in an airtight container or wrapped tightly in plastic wrap.
-It will keep in the refrigerator for up to 5 days.
-To reheat, simply place the cheese back on the baking sheet and heat at 350ºF for about 10 minutes, or until warmed through.
+It will keep fresh in the refrigerator for up to 5 days.
+To reheat, simply place the cheese back on the baking sheet, and heat at 350ºF for about 10 minutes, or until warmed through.
+Be careful not to burn!

 Baked brie pairs nicely with: